jamietr1/google-docs-writing-tracker/README.md

    Writing/Sandbox/Earlier

 * You can now call either of this folders whatever you want.
+* Don't include the full path of the Snapshot folder, just the name of the folder itself, .e.g.
+"Earlier"
 * The email address is where the Daily Writing Summary and Daily Almanac will be sent.
 If you want these to go into Evernote automatically, use your Evernote email address.
 * Set Test Mode to 1 if you want to run the scripts in test mode.
 This will still send email, but it will not make updates to the spreadsheet.
 It will also do some additional logging.
 * Offset Days is the number of days to offset the date the Daily Almanac sends a summary for.
 If today is **July 31**, the table below gives some examples of how the offset setting works:.